Aphrodite: Marriage

-Aphrodite is consistently portrayed as a nubile, infinitely desirable adult, having had no childhood.
-She is often depicted nude.
 In the Iliad, Aphrodite is the apparently unmarried consort of Ares, the god of war, and the wife of Hephaestus is a different goddess named Charis.
-Likewise, in Hesiod's Theogony, Aphrodite is unmarried and the wife of Hephaestus is Aglaea, the youngest of the three Charites.

-In Book Eight of the Odyssey, however, the blind singer Demodocus describes Aphrodite as the wife of Hephaestus and tells how she committed adultery with Ares during the Trojan War.
-The sun-god Helios saw Aphrodite and Ares having sex in Hephaestus's bed and warned Hephaestus, who fashioned a fine, near invisible net.
-The next time Ares and Aphrodite had sex together, the net trapped them both.
-Hephaestus brought all the gods into the bedchamber to laugh at the captured adulterers, but Apollo, Hermes, and Poseidon had sympathy for Ares and Poseidon agreed to pay Hephaestus for Ares's release.
-Aphrodite returned to her temple in Cyprus, where she was attended by the Charites.
-This narrative probably originated as a Greek folk tale, originally independent of the Odyssey.
-In a much later interpolated detail, Ares put the young soldier Alectryon by the door to warn of Helios's arrival but Alectryon fell asleep on guard duty.
-Helios discovered the two and alerted Hephaestus; Ares in rage turned Alectryon into a rooster, which unfailingly crows to announce the sunrise.
+In Hesiod's Theogony, Aphrodite is unmarried and the wife of Hephaestus is Aglaea, the youngest of the three Charites.
+In the Odyssey, the blind singer Demodocus describes Aphrodite as the wife of Hephaestus and tells how she committed adultery with Ares during the Trojan War.
+The sun-god Helios saw the pair having sex in Hephaestus's bed and warned Hephaestus, who fashioned a fine, near-invisible net.
+The next time Ares and Aphrodite made love, the net trapped them both.
+Hephaestus brought all the gods into the bedchamber to laugh at the captured adulterers.
+This narrative probably originated as a Greek folk tale, independent of the Odyssey.
+After exposing them, Hephaestus asks Zeus for his wedding gifts and dowry to be returned.
+In later sources, it was generally Ares who was regarded as the husband or official consort of the goddess, such as on the François Vase, a sixth-century BC krater, and in the poetry of Pindar and Aeschylus.